entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 ```
 ent pro new [profileName] [EntandoAppName] [namespace]

-This sets minimal profile data and explains next steps.
+This sets the minimal profile data and explains next steps.
 ```

 2. Link the current profile to a Kubernetes context (alias of `ent attach-kubectx`)
 ```
 ent pro link [contextName]
 ```
-This instructs ent how to connect to the Kubernetes containing the Entando App.
+This instructs ent how to connect to the Kubernetes containing the Entando Application.

 3. Activate the profile that ent should use across shells
 ```
 ent pro use [profileName]
 ```

-This attempts to fully restore a profile type by considering the login and related Entando applications.
+This attempts to fully restore a profile type by considering the login and related Entando Applications.

 4. Activate the profile that ent should use within the current shell
 ```
 source ent pro use [profileName]
 ```

 This allows ent instances in different shells to simultaneously use different Kube contexts, kubeconfigs or custom commands.
-The quickstart script creates a profile named "qs--{vmname}" that is associated with the Entando application it generates.
+The quickstart script creates a profile named "qs--{vmname}" that is associated with the Entando Application it generates.

-4. Print a list of the available profiles
+5. Print a list of the available profiles
 ```
 ent pro list
 ```

-5. Delete a profile
+6. Delete a profile
 ```
 ent pro delete [profileName]
 ```
-This also deletes the VM of an Entando App directly managed by ent.
+This also deletes the VM of an Entando Application directly managed by ent.

 ## Configuration Management
 The output of `ent config` is a key-value archive of configurations related to the current profile.